 5. Hire An Independent Audit Firm

-The company is responsible for hiring an independent accounting firm to audit the accuracy of their financial reports.
-The financial reports are required to have a section dedicated to the auditors’ opinion on the accuracy of the figures presented in the reports.
+The company is responsible for hiring an independent accounting firm to audit the accuracy of its financial reports.
+The financial reports are required to have a section dedicated to the auditors' opinion on the accuracy of the figures presented in the reports.

-Key Provisions of Sarbanes-Oxley Act (SOX)
+Key Provisions of the Sarbanes-Oxley Act (SOX)

 SOX has several provisions but there are 4 key ones that you should focus on:

-a.)
-Section 301 – Whistleblower Hotline
+a) Section 301 – Whistleblower Hotline

-Requires companies to set up procedures for the confidential, anonymous submissions by employees with concerns regarding questionable accounting or auditing issues.
+Requires companies to set up procedures for confidential, anonymous submissions by employees with concerns regarding questionable accounting or auditing issues.

-b.)
-Section 302 – CEO, CFO Certification
+b) Section 302 – CEO, CFO Certification

 The management is required to evaluate the design and operational effectiveness of disclosure controls and procedures every quarter (disclosure controls include internal controls).
 The CEO and CFO sign a certification related to internal controls.

-c.)
-Section 404 – Internal Controls
+c) Section 404 – Internal Controls

 Requires organizations to test the efficiency of internal controls over financial reporting and the external auditors to audit internal controls, annually.

-d.)
-Section 906 – Criminal Penalties
+d) Section 906 – Criminal Penalties

 Imposes criminal penalties if the information certified by the CEO and CFO does not fairly represent the financial condition and results of the operations of the company.